Mu2e/TrkAna/tutorial/intro.md

 Here are the list of exercises in this tutorial:

-1. [Opening and Inspecting a TrkAna ROOT file](opening.md): In this exercise we will open and inspect the TrkAna ROOT files
+1. [Opening and Inspecting a TrkAna ROOT file](opening.md): In this exercise we will open and inspect the TrkAna ROOT files.

-1. [Plotting the Reconstructed Track Momentum of Conversion Electrons](reco-mom.md): In this exercise we will describe the ```demfit``` branches and plot the reconstructed track momentum at the entrance, middle, and exit of the tracker
+1. [Plotting the Reconstructed Track Momentum of Conversion Electrons](reco-mom.md): In this exercise we will describe the ```demfit``` branches and plot the reconstructed track momentum at the entrance, middle, and exit of the tracker.

 <!----
 Hope to get to these...